-Welcome to the first of my free Friday offerings, to ‘write-our-way-whole’ at home.
+Welcome to the first of my free Friday offerings from the pandemic, to ‘write-our-way-whole at home‘.
 For writing companions both near & at a distance.
 As promised in last week’s page, which you may like to read first here.

 Journalling our words today can lighten the load of tomorrow & give us insights into our past & present.
 Over the coming moths we’ll explore ‘writing-inside-and-outside-the-box’, and also challenge a few “rules” to liberate our writing hands.